bitcoin/bitcoin/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to security@bitcoincore.org (not for support).
+To report security issues, send an email to: security@bitcoincore.org (this email is not for support).

 The following keys may be used to communicate sensitive information to developers: